 Back in 1994 when I was backpacking solo in the UK, I was lucky enough to meet up with a couple of Kiwi’s that worked at pubs very close to the pub where I was working in Pimlico, London.
 Christine’s pub was around one corner and Grant’s around the other.
 Over 20 years later and I’m still in contact with these great people and their families.
 They have both visited Melbourne and stayed with me/us on a number of occasions over the years.
 I have also visited them, once in 2009 with Keira, once in 2012 as a family and the last time in 2014 with Craig for Christine’s wedding.

 Christine lives in Christchurch with her family and Grant lived in Wanaka but has recently taken his family back to Christchurch.
 On two occasions I flew into Christchurch and then took a road trip with Christine to visit Grant.
 Its a long drive with little kids about 8 hours with regular stops but it is also a very beautiful drive and I enjoyed it both times and I would happily do it again!
+If you fly into Christchurch, spend a few days before hitting the road and have a look around, there’s plenty to do in Christchurch and it’s a lovely city.

 We hit the road early and had regular stops for little plays at various playgrounds to ensure the kids didn’t get cabin fever.
 We arrived at Geraldine, 140kms south of Christchurch with a country village atmosphere and an awesome bakery to boot!
 Just down from the bakery is a playground that was a real hit with the kids.
 There’s a few nice shops there selling souvenirs and I bought a fleecy jumper for each of the kids with a kiwi logo on it.
 They didn’t have the younger kids sizes so I bought them a bit bigger and they still fit now!
 I love a good buy!
 The pies were worth a second visit too and I got back there 3 years later for a second crack!